I'm with you, Phillies Twitter account.

 Severino: 64 career games - 3.58 ERA - 9.7 K/9 - 2.7 BB/9

-Nola also has the lowest walk rate of this group and the second-highest strikeout rate.
+Nola also has the lowest walk rate of this group, the highest groundball rate and the second-highest strikeout rate.
+His 10.0 percent swinging strike rate is higher than Wood's.

 Know who else never did that?
 Pedro Martinez, Randy Johnson, Curt Schilling, Sandy Koufax, John Smoltz, Tom Glavine, Warren Spahn, Nolan Ryan, Roy Halladay, Cliff Lee, Max Scherzer, and countless others.

 And even if the Network was looking past numbers and just at pure stuff, Nola has some of the sickest movement of any pitcher in baseball.
-A biting, knee-buckling curveball ... a two-seamer that dances back in against lefties and away from righties.
+A biting, knee-buckling curveball ... a two-seamer that dances back in against righties and away from lefties.
 Your guess is as good as mine. ¯\_(ツ)_/¯